iwilare/category-theory-course-2025/2025-04-11 - Lecture 17 - Product of categories.md

-# 2025-04-11 - Lecture 16 (Product of categories, monoidal categories)
+# 2025-04-11 - Lecture 16 (Products, terminals, initials of categories)

 #### Meta-comment: this lecture is shorter because on this day we finished the proof of the Yoneda lemma.